bioidiap/bob.learn.em/doc/guide.rst

 method which aims to partition a set of observations into :math:`k` clusters.
 The `training` procedure is described further below.
 Here, we explain only how to use the resulting machine.
-For the sake of example, we create a new :py:class:`xbob.learn.misc.KMeansMachine` as follows:
+For the sake of example, we create a new :py:class:`bob.learn.misc.KMeansMachine` as follows:

 .. doctest::
    :options: +NORMALIZE_WHITESPACE

-   >>> machine = xbob.learn.misc.KMeansMachine(2,3) # Two clusters with a feature dimensionality of 3
+   >>> machine = bob.learn.misc.KMeansMachine(2,3) # Two clusters with a feature dimensionality of 3
    >>> machine.means = numpy.array([[1,0,0],[0,0,1]], 'float64') # Defines the two clusters

 Then, given some input data, it is possible to determine to which cluster the